The Graduate School of Education

 (K-12), English as a Second Language (K-12), foreign languages (Chinese,

 Russian, and Spanish), mathematics (K-12), physical science and physics

 social studies (K-12), and special education (K-12).

 The GSE in combination with Mason Gross School of the Arts offers a five-year program

 School of Environmental and Biological Sciences offers two five-year programs

 in agricultural or biological science (K-12) and physical science (K-12).

 All programs require that a student have an

-  undergraduate major appropriate to the area of licensure, 60 credits in
+undergraduate major appropriate to the area of licensure, 90 credits in

-  liberal

 and/or writing requirement for program completion.